 Apply an all-purpose water-soluble fertilizer every two weeks at half the recommended strength.

-Make sure pots have adequate drainage to prevent root rot and fungal diseases.
+Make sure pots have good drainage to prevent root rot and fungal diseases.

 Air temperature should be between 60-75 degrees F, and place herbs in an area with good air circulation.

 There are several ways you can grow herbs outdoors, including:

 - Raised beds are a great way to maximize the amount of herbs you can grow and will yield the biggest harvest.

 - Container herb gardens can be grown in nearly any container.
 Grow herbs in pots on a sunny patio or deck near your kitchen for easy access.